swyxio/swyxdotio/content/talks/talks2019/svelte-compile-lightning.md

 ---
 title: 'Compile Svelte in Your Head (Lightning Talk)'
-slug: svelte-static
+slug: svelte-compile-lightning
 categories: ['Tech', 'Svelte']
 description: A lightning talk for Svelte Society Oct 1
 date: 2019-10-01
+topic: Svelte
+venues: SvelteSociety
 ---

 A great way to break the black box of Svelte is to look at the compiled output.
 This helps you understand both the runtime and the compiler.

-We're going to want to

 ## Hello World